Empower your remote freelancer team with essential tools for clear communication, task tracking, efficient payments, and productive collaborations.

 4. Task assignment software

-If you want to become a better manager, then you need to be able to easily delegate tasks among your remote freelancers.
+If you want to become a better manager, then you need to be able to delegate tasks among your remote freelancers easily.
 In this context, consider incorporating task assignment software.
 These platforms allow you to hand out responsibilities, monitor progress and handle issues proactively.

 Take note of these reputable options:

-Toggl Plan: Toggl Plan provides a visual overview of who’s working on what with its user-friendly drag-and-drop timeline feature.
+Toggl Plan: Toggl Plan offers a visual overview of who’s working on what, thanks to its user-friendly drag-and-drop timeline feature.

 Jira: Specially suited for developers or teams following agile methodologies.
-Jira allows intricate task management, including tracking bugs and sprints.
+Jira enables intricate task management, including bug tracking and sprint management.

 ClickUp: With color-coded categorizations, ClickUp makes it easy to identify the statuses of various tasks at a single glance.